 Students transferring with an approved associate of arts or science degree will receive:

 - A waiver of all general requirements, except:

 Core 150 Worldview Studies I: Christian Worldview Perspectives

 Core 250 Worldview Studies II: The Rationalist Worldview

 Core 350 Worldview Studies III: Applied Ethics, Public Policy and Worldviews

 - Biblical Literature -- three semester credits in the Old Testament, New Testament, or one or more books of the Bible.

-- Modern Language -- eight semester credits, 15 quarter credits or a full year of college credit in a modern language, including American Sign Language, are required.
+- World Language -- eight semester credits, 15 quarter credits or a full year of college credit in a world language, including American Sign Language, are required.